Quick Answer

 Basic support is included, but premium support (faster response times, 24/7 availability) typically adds 15-20% to your annual contract.
 This can be thousands of dollars per year for larger deployments.

-04 Are there storage costs with Workato?
+04 Are there overage or storage costs with Workato?

 05 What add-ons cost extra with Workato?